hallard/WeMos-TIC/README.md

 - Launch [Web Flasher here](https://jason2866.github.io/Tasmota-specials/)
 - Select Teleinfo (flash will auto detect if you need ESP8266 or ESP32 and will flash the correct one)
-- Select Serial port, and click ìnstall`
+- Select Serial port, and click `install`

 <img src="https://github.com/hallard/WeMos-TIC/raw/master/pictures/WeMos-TIC-web_flasher.png">

-Once done somethingn like that
+Once done something like that

 <img src="https://github.com/hallard/WeMos-TIC/raw/master/pictures/WeMos-TIC-web_flasher_ok.png">

-After Flash you should now see a new access point named `tasmota_aabbcc_xxxx` where you can connec to.
+After flashed, you should now see a new access point named `tasmota_aabbcc_xxxx` where you can connect to configure your device.

 Alternatively, if you connect serial console and reset the device you should see Serial logs like that
 ```